ericwastaken/KustoQueryCli/README.md

 Before you begin, ensure you have Python installed on your system.
 This script was developed with Python 3.8, but it should work with Python 3.6 and above.
 You also need `pip` for installing Python packages.

+Under Windows, it's possible to install Python and pip from the Microsoft Store.
+Open the Microsoft Store and search for Python.
+Install the latest version of Python 3.

 ## Setup

 To set up your environment to run the script, follow these steps: